Tolgabbao/autofisher-virtualfisher/README.md

 # autofisher-virtualfisher
 Autofish bot for discord bot virtualfisher using Autohotkey.
 Press F4 to start the bot.
+Esc to stop it.
 Sends %f command to discord every 3.73 seconds.
 After 20 commands, sells all fish, buys salesman and better fish upgrades.
 This bot will take over your keyboard to simulate keystrokes.